lorossi/bikemi-python-unofficial-api/README.md

   2. Station ID
   3. Station coordinates
   4. Number of bikes available, divided in
     1. Free racks
     2. Available bikes
     3. Available electric bikes
     4. Available electric bikes with child seat
+  5. Station status:
-  5. If the station is empty
+    1. If the station is empty
-  6. If the station is full
+    2. If the station is full
-  7. If the station *might* be empty
+    3. If the station *might* be empty
-  8. If the station *might* be full
+    4. If the station *might* be full
-  9. Name and URL of the icon used on the map
+  6. Name and URL of the icon used on the map

 All the data is provided in a dict and can be saved into a JSON file.